-With Betterment Everyday, any cash in Betterment Everyday Savings Account is covered up to $1,000,000 in FDIC insurance, and any cash in Betterment Everyday Checking Account is covered up to $250,000 in FDIC insurance.
+With Betterment Everyday, any cash in Betterment Everyday Cash Reserve Account is covered up to $1,000,000 in FDIC insurance, and any cash in Betterment Everyday Checking Account is covered up to $250,000 in FDIC insurance.

 Plus, with a high yield savings account, your money is much more liquid and available to you than other ways that you might find higher rates, like certificates of deposit (CDs).

 How do I get started with Betterment Everyday?

 To get started and open a Betterment Everyday account, you will:

 - Signing up is super easy.
 Simply click here and sign up.

 What's the interest rate you receive on your savings and checking accounts?
 Are you interested in earning more by switching to Betterment Everyday Cash Reserve?

 *Betterment Everyday Annual Percentage Yield (APY) is accurate as of December 3, 2019.

 Subscribe to get the free Master Your Money course!